CHSPE Test Breakdown

 Taking the CHSPE

 Some important aspects of taking the CHSPE have been mentioned below.
-Go through the official website of CHSPE, http://www.chspe.net/ for detailed information on the conduct of CHSPE and the policies governing the eligibility conditions for taking CHSPE.
+Go through the official website http://www.chspe.net/ for detailed information on the conduct and policies governing the eligibility conditions for taking this exam.

-- You can take the decision on the test day to take the English-language Arts Language subtest, English-language Arts Reading subtest and the Mathematics section together or in any combination.
+- You can take the decision regarding taking the English-language Arts Language subtest, English-language Arts Reading subtest and the Mathematics section together or not, on the day of the test.

-- You need to pass both the Mathematics section and the English-language Arts section in order to pass the CHSPE.
+- You need to pass both the Mathematics and the English-language Arts sections.

 - You will be considered to have passed the English-language Arts section only if you have passed both its subtests.